Woman in a store crossing her arms and wearing a Santa hat in anticipation of the holiday season

 But how do you know how much to stock a given product?
 And, just as important, how much you can afford to stock?

 Answering the first question is a bit more straightforward than the second.
 To accurately predict how much you expect to sell of a given product, you can look at historical sales figures.
 Have a product or services that tend to sell like hotcakes during the holiday season?
 Better stock up.
-A tool such as scenario planning can also help here—as you’ll be able to model out different business outcomes so you can be prepared no matter what the result is.
+This is where scenario planning can also help here—as you'll be able to model out different business outcomes so you can be prepared no matter what the result is.

 3. Analyze Your Profit Margins